 While you’re adhering to the CDC’s instruction to engage in social distancing and limit all unnecessary travel even within the community, you may take advantage of virtual banking to complete your banking needs from anywhere.

-This Bankers Trust infographic explains how you can bank without going to the bank.
 By using online and mobile banking, which can be set up using the Bankers Trust website, you can pay bills, deposit checks, view account balances, pay individuals or businesses, request changes to your account, and more.
 You can open a new checking, savings, or CD account on our website, and contact our customer service team at 1-800-362-1688 for assistance.
 And don’t forget, Bankers Trust offers 75,000 in-network, fee-free ATMs if you need to make a withdrawal!

 Why cash stockpiling isn’t your safest option

 The safest place for your money is at the bank.
 Your checking and savings accounts are protected and insured up to $250,000 by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC does NOT protect the funds you withdraw and carry as cash bills, and therefore, cash stockpiling (withdrawing large sums of cash) is not recommended.